 Calls for President Jacob Zuma to step down did not feature at the meeting between the ANC’s National Working Committee (NWC) and a group of the party’s veterans.
 This is according to stalwart Mongane Wally Serote of the so-called “veterans’ initiative”, who says the collective has never called for Zuma to step down.

 The group of veterans including Reverend Frank Chikane, Dennis Goldberg and Andrew Mlangeni met with the ANC’s National Working Committee NWC in Pretoria on Monday to air their concerns about the organisation.
+They represent a group of more than 100 stalwarts who have questioned the direction of the ANC, with some even calling on Zuma to step down.
+According to Serote, those who have called on the president to resign do not represent the collective.

 “If they utter them [calls for a resignation], they do so in their personal capacities,” he said.